 The resulting groundwater elevation values at each well were used to interpolate groundwater elevation contours throughout the Napa Valley Floor and in the MST area (Figures 4-4 and 4-5).
 A contour line represents a line of equal elevation of the water surface similar to the way a topographic map contour line shows a line of equal elevation of ground surface.
 The direction of groundwater flow is perpendicular to the contour lines.
 The groundwater elevation contours described below are derived from available depth to water measurements made in wells.
-Prior to interpolating groundwater elevation values by subtracting the measured depth to water from the reference point elevation at each monitored well.
+Prior to interpolating groundwater elevations across the valley, depth to water values were converted to groundwater elevation values by subtracting the measured depth to water from the reference point elevation at each monitored well.
 In this way the depth to water measurements were related to the North American Vertical Datum 1988 (NAVD88) as a standard point of reference.